dotnet/docs-maui/docs/ios/xcsync.md

 ---
-title: Xcsync for .NET MAUI
+title: Xcode Sync (xcsync) for .NET MAUI
 description: [Xcsync is designed to provide .NET developers with improved support for editing Apple specific files]
 author: haritha-mohan, mcumming
 ms.date: [08/05/2024]
 ---
-# Xcsync: improved support for Apple development via .NET
+# Xcode Sync (Xcsync)

-Xcsync is a tool designed to provide developers using the .NET MAUI/.NET Apple SDKs have improved support for editing Apple specific files, such as storyboards and assets.
-The tool generates a temporary Xcode project from a .NET project, monitors both for changes, and synchronizes the changes between them.
+Xcsync is a tool that enables developers to leverage Xcode for managing Apple specific files with .NET projects.
+The tool generates a temporary Xcode project from a .NET project and synchronizes changes to the Xcode files back to the .NET project.

+Supported file types include:

+- Asset Catalogue
+- Plist
+- Storyboard
+- Xib

 #### How to use Xcsync